dingaw922/comp2113-group98/README.md

 The space debris movement will be generated according to difficulty level.

 **2. Data structures for storing game status**
-Array will be used to store the user’s rocket design, score and current difficulty level.
+Array will be used to store the user’s rocket design, score and name.

 **3. Dynamic memory management**
 Search tree data structure will be used to store and update the leaderboard for each level.